Sehrish-web209/CodeAlpha_Image-Gallery/README.md

 Sehrish Maqbool – IT Student at University Of Chakwal

-Personal Project as a part of Internship Journey – Showcasing front-end web development skills with an interactive gallery & slider.
+Personal Project as a part of my CodeAlpha Internship Journey – Showcasing front-end web development skills with an interactive image gallery.

-I have done the task as a part of my internship journey at CodeAlpha.